0xAipim/dripedia/README.md

 ---
 label: Home
 icon: globe
-description: Documentation/wiki page for the DRIP Netowrk.
+description: DRIPedia is a documentation/wiki page for the DRIP Network explaining the inner workings of the Faucet, Reservoir, and Fountain.
+Learn more about the project's Roadmap, Team, and available Resources.
 ---

 # DRIPedia